driveralex/AC562/CR.md

 3. Clustering coefficient

-Faire ici un rappel de ce qu'est le clustering coef.. (maybe donner la def cc(i) = ...)

-Here is a function that retruns the list of cluster coefficients from the adjacency matrix.
+Here is a function that return the list of cluster coefficients from the adjacency matrix.
 ```r
 clustering_coef <- function(input)
 {